- How it Works

 That led me to start a PhD in molecular biology and plant sciences at the John Innes Centre, in Norwich.
 It was an incredible place to work and exposed me to a wide breadth of science.
 My project was dedicated to one of the ways cells use to transduce information: calcium signalling.
 Different stimuli cause the concentration of calcium in the cell to transiently fluctuate in what is thought to be a stimulus-specific manner.
 That signal is then decoded, and a specific response occurs, such as changes in gene expression.
 The best part – yet often the most frustrating to set up in the lab - was being able to see these signals propagate in real time in live cells.
 I used fluorescent proteins that act as calcium sensors and had them expressed in the workhorse of plant sciences, Arabidopsis thaliana.
 I then spent many hours in a darkened room looking down a microscope while stimulating plants in different ways – with cold, salt, or hormones, characterising these responses.
 I had a real sense of wonder in seeing these usually hidden signals.

-Now in a truly multidisciplinary team at Synthace, with biologists, bioinformaticians and software developers working side-by-side, I’ve been using Antha to solve these pains.
-Antha is a unique platform that makes planning and executing complex protocols simple.
+Now in a truly multidisciplinary team at Synthace, with biologists, bioinformaticians and software developers working side-by-side, I’ve been using the Synthace platform to solve these pains.
+It's a unique platform that makes planning and executing complex protocols simple.
 And because it’s digital, all steps are traceable and reproducible.
-With Antha, I can do more and better, and fully apply those engineering principles to the biology questions in both plant and mammalian cells.
+With the Synthace platform, I can do more and better, and fully apply those engineering principles to the biology questions in both plant and mammalian cells.